Immunological & Biomedical Successes of Treating/Curing Refractory/Untreatable Diseases (NC) (NPF)*

 Laboratory hours per week: none

-Independent Study hours per week: up to 30 hours of work will be done a week by students.
+Independent Study hours per week: ≥30 hours of work/week

 Outpatient hours per week: none